Competition and Race Shop

 It's a rare picture of a porcupine racing bike being manhandled up the passenger steps of a plane by airport loading staff in September 1954.

-Research has identified that it was outbound for a late-season meeting in South Africa, for riders Phil Read, Mike Hailwood and Roger Hunter.
+Research has identified that it was outbound for a late-season meeting in South Africa.

 to airport security reasons.)